katiecao1/sharpe-ratio-stock-optimization/README.md

 NEE - 43.52
 This method would have given us a $10,305 final balance, with a return of 3.05%

-## Conclusion:
+## Conclusion
-Out of the three portfolios, the highest average daily return filter gave the best performance over the month of June.
+**Out of the three portfolios, the highest average daily return filter gave the best performance over the month of June**.
 The stocks with the highest means can be very volatile, but optimizing the Sharpe ratio means that I are using diversification to minimize the effects of the individual stocks’ volatility.
-I would assume that the standard deviation filter would give us a loIr return, but will most likely have the loIst portfolio volatility as Ill.
-The Sharpe ratio filter will most likely give us a portfolio that has better return than the standard deviation filter and loIr volatility than the return mean filter.
+I would assume that the standard deviation filter would give us a lower return, but will most likely have the lowest portfolio volatility as well.
+The Sharpe ratio filter will most likely give us a portfolio that has better return than the standard deviation filter and lower volatility than the return mean filter.
 To fully draw conclusions for the dataset, I would want to continue our analysis for a year to see how the volatility and returns are affected.